 The town plays host to the annual Barnsley Town Centre Races and in 2017 saw U12, U14, U16, Regional B and Elite men’s and women’s races; over the same course as the 2015 National Circuit Race championships that were won by Ian Bibby and Nicola Juniper; both of whom have taken part in the Tour de Yorkshire.

-The prize fund this year for the famed Barnsley Crit was £6,500 with equal prize funding for both the men and women.
+The prize fund for the famed Barnsley Crit was £6,500 with equal prize funding for both the men and women.